BHASVIC-CompSci/.github/profile/Guides/whatIsGithub.md

 ### Manages coding projects
 Github is used by many businesses to manage coding projects.
 There are many tools we won't use that allowed whole teams of people to all work on the same piece of code seamlessly.

-For you it'll be used to manage your own coding projects.
+For you it'll be used to manage your own coding projects, such as moving work between home and college or accessing previous versions of your code.
 Github is designed specifically for this so has less issues than other technology for saving your own such as onedrive.
 In addition it allows you to store different versions of your work and access previous ones meaning you can find old code if needed.

 ### Terminology
 At the start it can seem overwhelming as there's a lot of new terms to learn.
 Use this guide to help you understand them and start to get used to it, the process of saving your work is straightforward once you're used to it.

 The main terms you'll need are:
 - Pushing - Uploading your work
+- Commit - Part of pushing your work, adding a comment to explain what you've done
 - Pulling - Getting the latest version of your work
 - Cloning - Making a copy of your work
 - Repository - The project you're working on, both stored locally (on each machine you're working on) and remotely (on github)